small-tech/watson/README.md

   - [Granite](https://valadoc.org/granite/Granite.html) library for application [launchers](https://docs.elementary.io/develop/apis/launchers), [badges](https://docs.elementary.io/develop/apis/launchers#badges), [progress bars](https://docs.elementary.io/develop/apis/launchers#progress-bars), etc.

-  - __TODO__ [State saving](https://docs.elementary.io/develop/apis/state-saving) using a [gschema.xml](https://docs.elementary.io/develop/apis/state-saving#define-settings-keys) file and [GSettings](https://valadoc.org/gio-2.0/GLib.Settings.html).
-Set up to [save and restore the last window state](https://wiki.gnome.org/HowDoI/SaveWindowState).
+  - [Window state preservation](https://docs.elementary.io/develop/apis/state-saving) using a [gschema.xml](https://docs.elementary.io/develop/apis/state-saving#define-settings-keys) file and [GSettings](https://valadoc.org/gio-2.0/GLib.Settings.html).
+Set up to automatically save and restore the last window state (dimensions, location, and whether it is maximised or fullscreen).
 QUESTION: given that elementary OS currently has issues with, e.g., showing windows that were last displayed on a different screen (when you unplug an external monitor, for example).
 Is there a way we can workaround this in an app (check to see if we’re visible on the primary/plugged in screen).
 Also, check if this has been reported as a bug in Gala/what the state of it is.

   - __TODO: Use in app__ [Custom resources](https://docs.elementary.io/develop/apis/gresource) ([custom icons](https://docs.elementary.io/develop/apis/gresource#icons), etc.) using a [gresource.xml](https://docs.elementary.io/develop/apis/gresource) file.